-This course has been designed to help non-expert players improve their defensive card play.
+This course is part of the EBU's "Bridge for All" scheme and is intended to help non-expert players improve their defensive card play.
 A knowledge of foundation bidding is required so this course is for "improvers" and not beginners.
 If you have attended any of Gillian's courses, you will know enough to attend and benefit from this one.
 You can come on your own and a partner will be found for you for the duration of the course.

 This 10-session course will give you the opportunity to focus on your defence as you to work with a partner to understand and use the following techniques:

 Session 1: No trump leads: Which suit to lead; which card of the chosen suit to lead.

 Session 2: Third hand play: The lead is made and third hand has to play after dummy.
 Normally third hand plays high to try and win the trick; playing the lower with two touching high cards; what to play if partner or dummy is winning the trick (high encouraging signals); what card to play if dummy has a nine or higher.

 Session 3: Opening leaders next play: Assuming partner returns the original suit led, when to duck to preserve an entry; when to win and give a suit preference signal to show an entry; when to switch to another suit.